timbuchinger/chromadb-ui/memory-bank/systemPatterns.md

    - State changes

 ### CI/CD Integration Patterns

 - PR validation workflow
 - Test report generation
 - Screenshot comparisons
 - Performance metrics tracking
 - Test failure notifications

+## Documentation Patterns

+### Markdown Standards

+1. Header Structure
+   - Use ATX-style headers (`#` instead of `===`)
+   - Headers must increment by one level only
+   - Headers must be surrounded by blank lines
+   - First heading should be level 1

+2. Code Block Standards
+   - All code blocks must specify a language
+   - Code blocks must be surrounded by blank lines
+   - Use triple backticks for fenced code blocks

+3. Content Guidelines
+   - Maximum line length of 120 characters
+   - No trailing spaces allowed
+   - Single blank line between sections
+   - No HTML tags in markdown (except where required)

+4. File Organization
+   - Each file must start with a level 1 heading
+   - Logical section progression
+   - Clear hierarchy in headings

+### Documentation Tools

+- markdownlint for style enforcement
+- Configuration in `.markdownlint.json`
+- Integrated with development workflow